lechnerc77/azd-compatibility-azure-function/README.md

 ### Step 1 - Cleaning up the folders

-First I renamed the existing `infra` folder to `infra020beta1` to have my existing and working setup still available and to cross check in case of issues.
+First, I renamed the existing `infra` folder to `infra020beta1` to have my existing and working setup still available and to cross check in case of issues.
 We can even use this folder in the project by pointing the `azure.yaml` file to the folder:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json